fukiIsABadDog/Maelstrom/README.md

 ### but what if I don't care about fish and stuff?
 Most importantly Maelstrom demonstrates an architecture that can be used in a board base of user end point applications.

-:ocean: Users can log in securely <br>
+🌀: Users can log in securely <br>
-:ocean: Users can only see the data that relates to them
+🌀: Users can only see the data that relates to them <br>
-:ocean: Users can upload media and data
+🌀: Users can upload media and data <br>
-:ocean: Users can share resources between themselves
+🌀: Users can share resources between themselves <br>
-:ocean: Users can assign different privilege levels to other users
+🌀: Users can assign different privilege levels to other users

 # So many folders!
 What do?